 Skip to content

-Experience Devon at East Liscombe Farm in Our Sympathetically Renovated Holiday Cottages
+Experience Devon at East Liscombe Farm

 “If you spot a German tourist on Exmoor there’s a good chance they’re here because of one woman, ninety-year-old Rosamunde Pilcher.
 She’s a romantic novelist, with a stack of Mills and Boon books under her belt, who has taken Germany by storm after her books were serialised on national television.